 Add a delay so the notification sends at the right time

 Next, we need to add a delay to our Zap.
 By default, each action in your Zap fires off one after the other.
-When you add a delay step to a Zap, it allows you to put part of your Zap on hold for a set amount of time until you want your actions to run.
+Delay by Zapier, available on our paid plans, lets you pause your Zap for a set amount of time until you want your actions to run.

 The New Time Off or New Event trigger will start our Zap whenever a calendar event is added or a time off request has been approved.
-Since people often request vacations weeks or months in advance, that's not going to be helpful for the purpose of this bot.
+Since people often request vacations weeks or months in advance, that will not be helpful for this bot.

 Instead, we'll be adding a delay step so our bot notifies us who's out at the start of someone's vacation.